Sunday111/verlet/README.md

 Inspired by [this video](https://www.youtube.com/watch?v=lS_qeBy3aQI).
 Almost exactly the same but I wanted to play with it myself :).

-You can see the demo here: https://www.youtube.com/watch?v=vgMczxau7VM
+You can see the demo here: https://www.youtube.com/watch?v=vgMczxau7VM and here https://www.youtube.com/watch?v=vgMczxau7VM.

+It is also possible to generate video that results into some predefined image (verlet_video project): https://youtu.be/NFWb60gZgKY

 # Building